Microsoft 365 connector

 The Microsoft 365 connector gathers data about users from Office 365.

-In order to connect Microsoft 365 to the Neurons Platform, you must create an application in Azure Active Directory first.
-The app must have the following permissions: Organization.Read.All, Directory.Read.All, User.Read, and Reports.Read.All).
-For information on creating the application, see the article in the Community:
+In order to connect Microsoft 365 to the Neurons Platform, you first need to create an application in Entra ID (formerly Azure AD).
+The app must have the Directory.Read.All, Organization.Read.All, Reports.Read.All, and User.Read permissions, which also need to be approved with Grant admin consent.
+For information on creating the app, see Creating API apps in Entra ID for Microsoft cloud connectors.

 Microsoft 365 policy defaults to reporting anonymized user names.
 You must change report settings in order for correct user names to be imported and used in Ivanti Neurons.
 For more information on this policy and how to change the setting, see Microsoft 365 reports show anonymous user names instead of actual user names.